 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-Geostationary (GEO) satellites: located precisely in the plane of the Equator at an altitude of 35 786 km, these satellites rotate at the same rate as the Earth's rotation: a GEO satellite stands still with respect to Earth.
+Geostationary (GEO) satellites: located precisely in the plane of the Equator at an altitude of 35,786 km, these satellites rotate at the same rate as the Earth's rotation: a GEO satellite stands still with respect to Earth.
 Thanks to this property, a single GEO satellite is sufficient to create a continuous coverage.

 Non-Geostationary Orbiting (NGSO) satellites: NGSO satellites do not stand still with respect to Earth.
-Should service continuity be required over time, a number of satellites (a constellation) is required to meet this requirement; the lower the altitude the higher the number of satellites
+Should service continuity be required over time, a number of satellites (a constellation) is required to meet this requirement; the lower the altitude the higher the number of satellites.

-Low-Earth Orbiting (LEO) satellites: with altitude ranging from 500 km to 2000 km, and with inclination angle of the orbital plane ranging from 0 to more than 90 degrees.
+Low-Earth Orbiting (LEO) satellites: with altitude ranging from 500 km to 2,000 km, and with inclination angle of the orbital plane ranging from 0 to more than 90 degrees.
 These constellations are placed above the International Space Station and debris, and below the first Van Allen belt.

 Medium-Earth Orbiting (MEO) satellites: with altitude ranging from 8,000 to 20,000 km.
 The inclination angle of the orbital plane ranges from 0 to more than 90 degrees.
 These constellations are placed above the Van Allen belts.